webdevelopers-eu/z-template/README.md

-Master the power of templating in just 15 minutes with this user-friendly system, making it simple to bring your data to life!
+Unleash the full potential of your data with this user-friendly templating system!
+With just 15 minutes of your time, you'll be able to turn your JSON into stunning HTML pages.
+Don't miss out on this essential tool for any developer seeking to simplify their data presentation process.

 # Z Template